sammartinez/count_repeats/SPECS.md

 Behavior: tacos (multiple-letter word) will show up twice

 Input 1: "tacos"
-Input 2: "i love tacos. tacos are a way of life"
+Input 2: "i love tacos tacos are a way of life"

 Output: 2
 -------------Fourth Case----------------
 Behavior: converts every input into lowercase

-Input 1: "A"
+Input 1: "Taco"
+Input 2: "i love tacos tacos are a way of life"

+Output: 2
+-------------Fourth Case----------------
+Behavior: Replaces special characters with spaces

-Input 2: "a"
+Input 1: "a"
+Input 2: "a dog.. a dog is a friend that loves you, well sometimes."

-Output: 1
+Output: 3